daliworks/thingplus-embedded/docs/Thingplus_Embedded_Guide_EN.md

 TBD

 ## 4, Thing+ Gateway
-Thing+ Gateway is a program implementing Thing+ MQTT Protocol, disturbuted by Daliworks.
-Thing+ Gateway connects hardware to Thing+ Cloud Platform, sends sensors status and values, support server time syncronization, discover sensors and actuators, remote software updates.
+The Thing+ Gateway is a program implementing the Thing+ MQTT Protocol, distributed by Daliworks.
+The Thing+ Gateway connects hardware to the Thing+ Cloud Platform and sends sensor status and values, supports server time syncronization, discover sensors and actuators, and performs remote software updates.

-Device Agent is a program made by hardware vendor for collecting sensors value and actuating actuators.
-Thing+ Gateway request sensor values and actuating actuators to Device Agent and Thing+ Gateway already defined protocol between Thing+ Gateway and Device Agent.
+The device Agent is a program made by hardware vendors for collecting sensor values and actuating actuators.
+The Thing+ Gateway requests sensor values and actuating actuators to the Device Agent and the Thing+ Gateway already defined protocol between Thing+ Gateway and Device Agent.
 The protocol is based on JSONRPC.

-Thing+ Gateway is easier and fater than implementing all of Thing+ Embedded Protocols.
+Using a Thing+ Gateway is easier and faster than manually implementing all of the Thing+ Embedded Protocols by hand.

 ![Cloud_Gateway_DeviceAgent](./image/Thingplus_Embedded_Guide/Cloud_Gateway_DeviceAgent.png)

 ### 4.1 Hardware Requirement
-Thing+ Gateway is running on embedded hardwares, and written by Node.js.
-Your hardware MUST be possible to run Node.js.
+Thing+ Gateways run on embedded hardware, and is written via Node.js.
+Your hardware MUST have the ability to run Node.js.

 > Node.js Running Enviomental<br>